Electrosmog refers to a non-ionizing radiation

 Synergistic effects of

-would deserve more attention as their better understanding can help protecting the sensitive populations.
+EMF and other agents would deserve more attention as their better understanding can help protecting the sensitive populations.

 The scientific committees and responsible authorities should